This page will help you understand Arizona alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 The legal drinking age in the state is 21.
 Adults and others under age 21 can be in a bar.
 But they must be accompanied by a parent, guardian, or spouse age 21 or older.
 But on-duty employees of the business under 21 may also be there unaccompanied.
 But others under 21 may not enter.

 A person may not drink while working as a server.

 Intoxicated people may remain in a bar for 30 minutes after an owner or employee notices the intoxication.
 This law is to allow time for intoxicated people to arrange for sober transportation after leaving.

-Businesses may not
+Businesses may not do these.